olliw42/mLRS-docu/docs/OLED.md

 ([back to main page](../README.md))

 mLRS allows for a 0.96", 128x64, SSD1306 OLED display to be connected to a Tx module using I2C.
 When paired with a 5-way joystick (4 directions + select) this allows for one to update parameters and display link statistics.
-The OLED is particularly useful on radios that do not have a 480 x 272 color LCD that cannot utilize the color Lua script.
+The OLED is particularly useful on radios that do not have a 480 x 272 color LCD and cannot utilize the color Lua script.

 ## Hardware Configuration